dsherret/server-bridge/readme.md

 2. After code generation, your client-side code will throw a compile error if a breaking change happened so you don't forget to update your code.
 3. Auto-completion will show you what is expected to be sent to the server.

+## Current Support

+Only express (server) and super-agent (client) are supported right now, but more support can be trivially added.
+If there's something you would like open up an issue and I'll take a look at it.

 ## Example

 ### Server Side